accessibilitywars/zaw2/content/builds/hybrid-tempest.md

 Press everything off cooldown while in {{ skill(id="5492") }}.

-With the addition of Major Grandmaster trait {{ trait(id="1675") }}, burning you do now scales off of your Power instead of Condition Damage.
+With the addition of Major Grandmaster trait {{ trait(id="1675" , name="Inferno") }}, burning you do now scales off of your Power instead of Condition Damage.
 This build attempts to maximise this trait by staying in {{ skill(id="5492") }} as much as possible.

 This build does ~45% of your total damage in Burning, with the remaining ~55% in Power, easily making it a Hybrid DPS build.